Ditton Park: History and architecture

 In 1917 the remainder of the property, its farming tenants having long taken control through copyhold of their own lands, was taken over for the Admiralty Compass Observatory, which used the house and its immediate grounds.
 In 1920 an area, West Park, began to be used for radio research, which extended into North Park in 1924, and these activities eventually led to the formation of the Radio Research Station.
 It was here in 1935 that the idea for the development of the British radar defence system was conceived, code-named Chain Home.
 In the late 1990s, concern was raised regarding disturbing radioactivity from the World War II burial of radium-based, luminous paints.

 The property was sold to Computer Associates in 1997 which became CA Technologies and is now running Wedding Events.

 Location

-The house and whole manor was in part of the long north–south ancient parish of Stoke Poges which was in the southern extreme of the English county of Buckinghamshire, before boundary reorganisations: in 1974 it was moved to Berkshire; and in 1998 full local government administrative powers were granted to Slough Unitary Authority in that ceremonial county.
+The manor was a detached part of Stoke Poges parish, which was in the southern extreme of the English county of Buckinghamshire, before boundary reorganisations: in 1934 it was transferred to the parish of Datchet, in 1974 Datchet became part of the borough of Windsor and Maidenhead in Berkshire, and in 1998 the borough gained unitary authority status in that ceremonial county.